gradle/gradle/design-docs/publication-model.md

 5. Change legacy `MavenDeployer` to use `MavenResolver`.
 6. Remove Maven 2 as a dependency.
 7. Remove jarjar hacks from Maven 3 classes.

+## Can attach multiple components to a publication

+TBD

 ## Publish components in dependency order